It's not a BlackBerry World anymore

 RIM had an 8.8 percent slice of the global smartphone market in the fourth quarter, according to research firm Gartner, down from 14.6 percent a year ago.
 Apple and Android smartphones accounted for almost three-quarters of the market, up from less than half a year earlier.

-Meanwhile, a partnership between Microsoft Corp (MSFT.O) and Nokia Oyj NOK1V.HE threatens both RIM's corporate heartland and its recent growth markets internationally.
+Meanwhile, a partnership between Microsoft Corp and Nokia Oyj threatens both RIM's corporate heartland and its recent growth markets internationally.

 By the time RIM launches its first BlackBerry 10s, its global share could slip to 6 percent, analysts at Canaccord Genuity said in February.
 They said the small base would make it difficult for RIM to create an ecosystem of applications and content for its new platform.

-Note: (This version of the story has been corrected in the third paragraph to change period to three months from five months)